Certified Agile Leadership I (CAL I)

 Now you are ready to start the journey!
-You will learn about organisational growth ‐ how you may foster lasting change in your organisation.
+Your learning objectives will be to understand organisational growth ‐ how you may foster lasting change in your organisation.
 Key is understanding how it invites change in a complex system.
-You will also learn about leadership ‐ how you may show up more effectively, and how to help others.
+You will also learn about leadership effectiveness ‐ how you may show up more effectively, and how to help others.

 Though each Certified Agile Leadership course varies depending on the instructor, all Certified Agile Leadership courses intend to create awareness of, and begin the journey toward, Agile Leadership.

 Graduates will receive the Certified Agile Leadership (CAL 1) designation.
 See Scrum Alliance Website for further details.